 UTAM, which was formed in April 2000, is a professional investment management organization that is wholly owned by the University and governed by a Board of Directors.
 The UTAM Board is responsible for the oversight and direction of UTAM.
-UTAM reports on the investments under management to the University Administration and to the Business Board of the University of Toronto.
+UTAM reports on the investments under management to the University Administration and to the Business Board of the University of Toronto in the same way any external investment manager would do.

 During late 2009 and into early 2010, the University conducted a wideranging review of the oversight and management of the University's investments.
 The recommendations of the review fall under the following three themes: closer alignment of management and governance with the University; clearer accountability; and stronger risk management.
-The UTAM Board has been reduced in size and its focus is corporate governance and compliance, rather than investment strategy per se.
-Strategic counsel on asset management is now being obtained from an independent blue-ribbon Investment Advisory Committee.
-The Committee held its first meeting on September 1st, 2010, and will meet again shortly.
-Last, UTAM's CEO has overseen substantial changes to the portfolio that should lead to both reduced fees and more effective risk management.
+These recommendations were implemented in 2010-11 with the establishment of an Investment Advisory Committee to provide investment advice to the President, the repositioning of the UTAM Board to provide oversight to the operation of the corporation, stronger focus by UTAM management on risk management, and reversion to the University of the authority for approval of investment strategy, including asset allocation.